This article may contain compensated links. See our full disclosure here

 Why take a tour of the Vatican Museums and St Peters

 There are two main reasons to join a tour of the Vatican – experience and convenience.

 With over 6 million visitors a year, the Vatican Museums and St Peters are among the most popular attractions in Rome and the world.
 And rightly so.
 Their collection of art is mind boggling in scale and value.
 And the historical importance of the buildings is almost unparalleled.

 Unless you are a highly educated art historian, there is no way you will know what to look for among all the glitz and walls dripping with priceless paintings.
 And unfortunately, the information provided by the museums is disappointing.

 Visit with a guide and they will be able to point out the most important pieces and their symbolism and significance.
 Not to mention the major events that have taken place between those walls.

 You will spend at least 2 – 3 hours visiting the Vatican no matter how you approach your visit.
 This is because it takes that amount of time to move through the buildings.
 That being the case, it makes sense to have an expert guide you through the highlights.

 Tours start in the Vatican Museums skipping the long lines for tickets and use a special entrance to St Peter’s from the Sistine Chapel to avoid the separate lines for the Basilica.
 So if you are not on a tour or have not pre-purchased tickets you will need to line up twice to see both main areas of the Vatican.

 What to look for in a tour of the Vatican

-By law all guides operating in the Vatican must hold a licence that can only be obtained by a very strict examination process.
-So you know that any guide you tour with will have a thorough knowledge of the details, dates and facts of the art and buildings you visit.
+By law, all guides operating in the Vatican must hold a license that can only be obtained by a very strict examination process.
+So you know that any guide you tour with will have a thorough knowledge of the details, dates, and facts of the art and buildings you visit.